kuiyonggen/kuiyonggen.github.io/_posts/2023-06-15-use-uml-in-jekyll.md

 run: bundle exec jekyll build --baseurl '' --profile --trace
 ```

-"Keep looking, don't settle!" - by Steve Jobs.
+> "Keep looking, don't settle!" - by Steve Jobs.

 I think that's the only way to find what you want.

-I will keep looking too and make the website better and better.
+I will keep looking too and make the blog better and better.

 ***************************************
 ## Update 1